shlomif/shlomif-tech-diary/static-site-generators--despair.md

 **TL;DR**: the main take-away from this essay is that I cannot in good conscience recommend against writing your own custom/adhoc/home-grown [static site generator](https://davidwalsh.name/introduction-static-site-generators) based on some lower-level tools, rather than going through the trouble of learning an existing open source one.
-Feel free to publish it as open source as well, but you should expect that it is most probably not going to be popular.
+Feel free to publish your own creation as open source as well, but you should anticipate that it is most probably not going to be popular.

 ## Introduction